nueverest/blowdrycss/docs/readme.rst

         transition: 1s opacity;
     }

-Six months later the person who wrote this CSS is then asked to remove header-2 and header-3 from the homepage.
+Six months from now the person who wrote this CSS is then asked to remove the ``banner-video`` from the homepage.
 More often than not the front-end developer will remove the CSS class from the HTML file, but not from the CSS file.

 Reasons include:
 ^^^^^^^^^^^^^^^^